SLKone/SLKone.github.io/VOICE-AND-TONE.md

 - **Contractions: yes.** They keep us human ("we're," "don't," "let's").
 Use them freely in articles, culture, and CTAs; ease off slightly in formal service/industry body copy.
 - **Oxford comma: yes.** "strategy, leadership, and knowledge."
 - **Em dashes — closed, no spaces.** *Standardization:* the site currently mixes closed em dashes (`—`), spaced en dashes (` – `), and double hyphens (` -- `).
 Going forward, use a **closed em dash** for emphasis and contrast: `challenges—we implement`.
+- **AI repositioning exception: no em dashes.** For the AI repositioning pages and service/industry edits governed by `AI-Positioning.md`, use periods, commas, colons, or short sentences instead.
+Keep legacy examples in this guide as quoted evidence of the existing voice.
 - **Numeric ranges use a hyphen + unit:** "20-30%," "80-100%."
 Keep the format consistent within a piece.
 - **Headings and titles use Title Case:** "Data Driven Approach," "Why Choose SLKone."
 - **Exclamation points are rare.** Reserve them for genuine enthusiasm on culture/careers pages.
 Never in service/industry copy.